Do trans justice groups need to be non-profits to succeed?

 Donors who need their contribution to be tax-deductible can still give to TJFP via our Collective Action Fund at Tides Foundation.
-This is a donor-advised fund, which is like having a philanthropic bank account at a public charity.
+This fund is like having a philanthropic bank account at a public charity.
 When donors contribute this way, they are eligible for a tax deduction because Tides Foundation is a public charity.

 Although the majority of our donors chose to give through the trust, some of our biggest gifts still came through our Tides account.
 This meant that we made about half of our grants through Tides.
 For those grants, we worked together with the groups to gather the information Tides needed to prove that the funds would be used for the public good.
 Luckily, we were able to support all the groups with more complicated structures or who did not have non-profit status through the trust.
 We’re still learning what information we need for both situations, so there were some bumps along the way.
 But we expect things to be even easier for all our grantees this year, whether they are funded by our trust or by our Collective Action Fund at Tides.